zhanggyb/cjkfonts/README.md

 # cjkfonts
-A XeLaTeX package for typesetting CJK documents
+A simple XeLaTeX package for typesetting CJK documents